AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-6a-public-health-service/frontmatter.md

 247d–8.
 Coordinated program to improve pediatric oral health.

 247d–9.
 Dental education for parents of newborns.

+247d–10.
+Pilot program for public health laboratories to detect fentanyl and other synthetic opioids.

 #### Part C—Hospitals, Medical Examinations, and Medical Care ####